 Given that HKFRS is fully converged with IFRS, these agenda decisions are also informative and persuasive to HKFRS financial statements preparers.
 HKFRS has identical financial reporting standard and paragraph references as IFRS.
-For example, if a reference is made to "IFRS 10.B86(c)" the equivalent HKFRS paragraph is "HKFRS 10.B86(c)".
+For example, if a reference is made to "paragraph 23 of IFRS 5" the equivalent HKFRS paragraph is "paragraph 23" of HKFRS 5".

-Agenda decisions that were finalised at the September 2015 meeting
+Agenda decisions that were finalised at the January 2016 meeting